wvlet/airframe/docs/airframe-control.md

   }
 ```

+CircuitBreaker can also be used with Retry:   `Retry.runWithContext(context, circuitBreaker)`

 ## Parallel

 Parallel is a library for ensuring using a fixed number of threads (= parallelism) for running tasks.